1. How long did the shutdown last?

-No. The suit only covers employees who actually worked during the shutdown at their agencies’ direction.
+No. The suit only covers employees who worked during the shutdown at their agencies’ direction.

 10. Since the shutdown, I have retired or switched jobs.
 Can I still opt in?

-You can opt in if, during the shutdown, you were in a BU represented by NTEU, worked, and were FLSA nonexempt, even if your job changed after the shutdown.
+You could have opted in if, during the shutdown, you were in a BU represented by NTEU, worked without being timely paid, and were FLSA nonexempt, even if your job changed after the shutdown.